 Players, competing individually or in 'clan' groups, use a mobile phone app to take photos of living things.
 A collective ‘bio-expertise engine’ (which includes expert taxonomists in museums and herbaria to respected amateur natural historians) then identifies the sightings and players win points based on taxa, rarity, etc.

-These sightings ultimately become valuable citizen science data as the geocoded images and IDs are uploaded into the Atlas of Living Australia and the Global Biodiversity Information Facility where they are freely available for research and management, eg. conservation, biosecurity.
+These sightings ultimately become citizen science data as the geocoded images and IDs are uploaded into the Atlas of Living Australia and the Global Biodiversity Information Facility where they are freely available for research and management, eg. conservation, biosecurity.